phiten/mgos32-to-tasmota32/README.md

 ## Prerequisites

 1. Update the Shelly device to the latest firmware.
-2. Copy the `mgos32-to-tasmota32` firmware http link (table below) **or** download the convert *.zip package for your device (release section)
+2. Download the convert *.zip package for your device (release section)

 ## Let’s start

 ### Replace Shelly with Tasmota32 firmware

-1. Connect your Shelly device to Wi-Fi or LAN with an internet connection.
+1. Connect your Shelly device to Wi-Fi or LAN
-2. Navigate to Settings > Firmware and paste the copied http link **or** the convert *.zip in the drag & drop firmware update area.
+2. Navigate to Settings > Firmware and drag & drop the convert *.zip in the firmware update area.
 3. Click the **Update** button.
 4. Wait for the device to finish updating.
-5. If Shelly Web frontend is back after the OTA update, repeat the steps above.
+5. If Shelly Web frontend is back after the update, repeat the steps above.
-6. The Web frontend does not react anymore.
+6. The Web frontend does not react anymore now.
-7. Connect to the now opened Tasmota Wi-Fi access point and add the device to your Wi-Fi.
+7. Connect to the new opened Tasmota Wi-Fi access point and add the device to your Wi-Fi (Internet access).
 ### ⚠️ NEEDED ⚠️ Convert to Tasmota Safeboot and update to latest Tasmota release
 8. Configure device using Tasmota Auto configuration.
 Select your device and hit enter. **This replaces the locked bootloader** (without this step device gets bricked with next firmware update).
 9. Wait until device is online again.
 Takes a few seconds